iamkirankumaryadav/Library/Python/NumPy.md

 - Statsmodel, Matplotlib, Scikit Learn, Scipy and Pandas also use most of the NumPy's functions.
 - Rich set of Attributes: `shape`, `size`, `ndim`
 - Rich set of functions: `array()`, `arange()`, `unique()`, `repeat()`, `random.randint()`, `argmax()`, `reshape()`, `count_nonzero()`, `zeros()`, `ones()`, `ravel()`, `hsplit()`, `vsplit()`, `hstack()`, `vstack()` [...](https://towardsdatascience.com/21-numpy-functions-that-will-boost-your-data-analysis-process-1671fb35215)
+- The datasets which are accepted by models for training are also in the form of array.

 ### [Python List vs NumPy Array](https://github.com/KIRANKUMAR7296/NumPy)